Published June 26, 2020

 If you just don’t have the income or resources to get caught up on your bills, look at a variety of sources to help.
 These are unusual times and there are many organizations and people who want to help.
 We have put together a list of potential sources of assistance.
 Program details vary and some are more local in nature.
 Reach out to the various organizations with questions.
 This is not an inclusive list but hopefully is a good start in identifying resources to help you get caught up.

 - Energy Assistance.
 This is a federal program administered by the state and local providers.
 Eligibility is based on income and household size.
 Grants are available for natural gas, delivered fuels, and electricity.
 Energy assistance is only available seasonally.
-This year, applications are accepted until July 1, and then will be accepted again beginning October 1.

 - County Assistance.
 Minnesota counties have social services departments that distribute funds for a variety of needs, often including emergency funds.
 Contact your local county for more information about eligibility and available programs.